IFF: A Super-resolution Algorithm for Multiple Measurements: Numerical Study

-where $y_1=-0.75$, $y_2=-0.25$, $y_3=0.25$, $y_4=0.75$.
 For the illumination matrix, $L$, we set each element to be i.i.d. random variable that follows $\mathcal{U}[1,1+\sqrt{3}]$.
 Under this setup, we test the traditional subspace method using a single measurement.
-The result shows that the reconstructed source number is three, and the reconstructed source position is inaccurate.
-We perform 1000 random experiments using IFF algorithm (the randomness comes from the illumination and noise from the measurement).
-Each time, we use 10 measurements to reconstruct the line spectra's position.
-The mean of position from 1000 experiments is $\left(\hat{y_1},\hat{y_2},\hat{y_3},\hat{y_4}\right)=\left(-0.7486,-0.2486,0.2481,0.7490\right)$.
-To compare with the standard method in multi-illumination LSE that align all the measurements and then apply the subspace method.
+The result shows that the reconstructed source number is three, and the reconstructed source position is therefore inaccurate.
+We perform 1000 random experiments using the IFF Method (the randomness comes from the illumination and noise from the measurement).
+Each time, we use 10 measurements to reconstruct the point source's position.
+The mean of position from 1000 experiments is $\left(\hat{y}_1,\hat{y}_2,\hat{y}_3,\hat{y}_4\right)=\left(-0.7486,-0.2486,0.2481,0.7490\right)$.
+To compare with the standard method in multi-illumination LSE that aligns all the measurements and then applies the subspace method.
 We apply the standard method to the same data.
-The result shows the mean of position is $\left(\hat{y_1},\hat{y_2},\hat{y_3},\hat{y_4}\right)=\left(-0.7497,-0.2492,0.2493,0.7496\right)$.
-The variance of the two methods is both in the order $O\left(10^{-4}\right)$.
+It should be pointed out that throughout the paper when we apply the the Aligned MUSIC Method, we provide the prior information of the source number.
+The numerical result shows the mean of position is $\left(\hat{y}_1,\hat{y}_2,\hat{y}_3,\hat{y}_4\right)=\left(-0.7497,-0.2492,0.2493,0.7496\right)$.
+The variance of the two methods is both in the order $\mathcal{O}\left(10^{-4}\right)$.
 Considering the noise level is $10^{-4}$, we claim the numerical behavior of \textbf{Algorithm \ref{algo_3}} is comparable to the standard method.